amit-dali/blueprint-buddy/README.md

 With it, you can capture raw picture of infrastructure, which you create on white board or in your notebook.
 Then, pass that figure to this application.
 Furthermore, this application will take care of creation  of all virtual resources in the diagram.
 </p>
 <p>
-Moreover, you can do cost estimation of the same captured image.
+Moreover, you can do <B>cost estimation of the same captured image</B>.
 </p>